 Let’s dive into what impeachment is, how it’s different from normal trials, and why most legal scholars think impeaching a former president is well within the bounds of the law.

 What Is Impeachment?

 Impeachment is a safety measure that allows the government to remove corrupt, treasonous, or otherwise unfit federal officers from their positions in government.

-Article II of the United States Constitution specifies that the President, Vice President, and all civil officers of the federal government may be impeached for “treason, bribery, or other high crimes and misdemeanors.”
-High crimes and misdemeanors are not defined, giving the legislative branch a great deal of latitude to decide whom to impeach and for what conduct.
+Article II of the United States Constitution specifies that the President, Vice President, and all Civil Officers of the federal government may be impeached for “treason, bribery, or other high crimes and misdemeanors.”

-Impeachment is largely a corrective measure.
+Impeachment is primarily a corrective measure.
 In other words, an impeachment mostly removes the offending civil officer from office.
 It does not punish them with jail time, fines, or other measures.